Best in Travel is here! Discover 2025’s destinations

 To obtain a Caribbean visa, visitors to Aruba must apply in person at either an Aruban embassy or an embassy or consulate of the Netherlands.
 The Kingdom of the Netherlands operates a convenient online portal with full details of the rules and regulations.

 Children younger than 12 do not need a visa if they are traveling with a parent or guardian.
-When you come to leave Aruba, the island offers customs preclearance for US travelers, which means that passengers returning to the US can clear customs on the island, skipping the long lines at mainland airports.
+When you leave Aruba, the island offers customs preclearance for US travelers, which means that passengers returning to the US can clear customs on the island, skipping the long lines at mainland airports.

 How to extend your stay in Aruba